kingmclol/ConquerTheDungeon/README.md

 - Click to attack.
 - `R` to switch weapon.
 - `SHIFT` to dash.
+- `Q` to use ultimate.
-- Keep your HP above zero while making your enemies' hp zero.
+- Keep your HP above zero while making your enemies' HP zero.

 - Break barrels and use the environment to your advantage.

 ## Features
-Yes.
+- Randomized Rooms: A pool of predetermined rooms to play in, picked randomly.
+- Shop and upgrades: Used coins to make yourself more powerful.
+- Saving & Loading: Saves the game every time you are in a shop.
+Good for save scumming.
+- Progressive difficulty: Enemies and waves increase as you delve deeper.
+- Multiple Tile types: Different interactions between Entities and tiles.

 ## Credits